 this simply controls how often to check the shared object storage

 location.
 If data within the object store is not refreshed at the same

 frequency, no duplicate work will be performed.

-You will also need to paste the text block presented by the destination cluster during export to allow us to create the data export/import relationship for this application across these clusters.
-Finally, similar to the export workflow, the permissions profile also need to be selected but, as mentioned earlier, the destination cluster only needs read and list permissions on all the data in the shared object store.
+You will also need to paste the text block displayed by the destination cluster's export policy (or shown during a manual export) to allow K10 to create the data export/import relationship for this application across the clusters.
+Finally, similar to the export workflow, an import profile also need to be selected but the destination cluster usually only needs read and list permissions on all the data in the shared object storage system.

 Create Policy button is clicked, the system will start

 scheduling jobs based on the policy definition.
 If new data is

 detected, it's metadata will be imported into the cluster,

 automatically associated with the application stack already running,

 and be made available as a restore point.
 Note that unless